 SECTION 1.
-The Common Council adopts the attached document (Exhibit A) entitled American Rescue Plan Act Community Investment Plan for the City of Hammond, Indiana Version 2.0 ("Plan") dated November 28, 2022, to provide details for the current and additional use of ARPA Funds.
-The Plan (Version 2.0) shall remain in effect until amended or supplemented in accordance with appropriation ordinances adopted by the Council.
+The Common Council adopts the attached document (Exhibit A) entitled American Rescue Plan Act Community Investment Plan ("Plan") Version 3.0 (dated December 18, 2023) to provide details for the current and additional use of ARPA Funds.
+The Plan (Version 3) shall remain in effect until amended or supplemented in accordance with appropriation ordinances adopted by the Council.